 When it comes to managing your services, everyone has different needs and preferences.
 In recent years, there has been a growing movement within the aging and disability communities that is known variously as independent living, self-determination or consumer-direction.
 While there are some differences in each of these, they have basically this philosophy in common: that people are the best judges of what assistance they may need and of how that assistance should be delivered.

-The Texas Department of Disability and Aging Services (DADS) has long been a leader in promoting best practices in home and community services.
+The Texas Health and Human Services System (HHS) has long been a leader in promoting best practices in home and community services.
 Some of the earliest and best examples of consumer-directed services were developed and implemented in Texas.

 - Agency option (agency-managed)